From books to augmented reality: artificial intelligence for art history teaching 2.0

 The students of the Maffei High School in Riva del Garda have virtualized sites and objects that are artistically relevant to the town.
 To do this they used REPLICATE, an app developed by Fondazione Bruno Kessler that allows the creation of 3D models of objects and buildings, thanks to photographs taken with just a smartphone

 To rediscover the art history of a place, there are innovative ways that can combine real and virtual objects.
 Among these, there is the possibility of using a smartphone that, combined with a tourist map, can show us buildings and monuments in all their entirety, with a wealth of details and interesting facts about it.
-And it is actually an augmented reality map the result of the project developed by the high school students, as part of the Alternating School and Work Program, with the support of the TeV (Technologies of Vision) unit of FBK’s ICT center.
+And it is actually an augmented reality map the result of the project developed by the high school students, as part of the Alternating School and Work Program, with the support of the TeV (Technologies of Vision) unit of FBK’s ICT centre.

 Consuelo Segala, the Maffei School’s computer science teacher involved in the project, explains to us how the activity was conducted: “In the first stage, the class visited FBK and the researchers presented the project and talked about artificial vision and augmented reality.
 In the following meeting, at Riva del Garda, we had the chance to survey monuments and buildings chosen for the creation of 3D models.
 Finally, the students had the chance to reconstruct the models directly from smartphones and create actual augmented reality objects“.